Best Descript Alternatives for Voice to Text (2026)

 ---

 Bottom line: Descript earns its place when the transcript is the edit.
-When you only need voice-to-text and subtitles from files, File Transcribe is the lighter, cheaper path.
-Keep Descript for production weeks; use File Transcribe for everything that stops at text.
+When you only need voice-to-text and subtitles from files, File Transcribe is the lighter path.
+Reserve Descript for production weeks that justify the suite.

-Try File Transcribe free on the homepage · Read the full comparison with Descript · Browse use cases
+Try File Transcribe free on the homepage · Read the full comparison with Descript · Descript review (2026) · Browse use cases